Clashes between Hong Kong police and protestors as thousands march against Chinese traders in border town

 READ: Imagine all the Post-its: Hong Kong protesters come together with 'Lennon Walls'

-"Our lovely town has become chaos," said Ryan Lai, 50, a resident of Sheung Shui, where so-called "parallel traders" buy bulk quantities of duty-free goods to be carried into mainland China and sold.
+"Our lovely town has become chaos," said Ryan Lai, 50, a resident of Sheung Shui, where so-called "parallel traders" buy bulk quantities of duty-free goods to resell in China.

 Hundreds of police patrolled nearby streets as protesters chanted demands in Mandarin, China's official language, for the traders to go home.
 Many street-level shops were shuttered ahead of the march.